colgate-cosc460/colgatedb/labs/lab11.md

 **Task 4** *Implement rollback*.
 Read the comments in `LogFileImpl` for a description of the log file format.
 You should see in `LogFileImpl` a set of functions, such as `logCommit()`, that generate appropriate log records and append them to the log.

 Your first job is to implement the `rollback()` function in `LogFileRecovery` This function is called from `LogFile.logAbort` which is called whenever a transaction aborts, before the transaction releases its locks.
-Its job is to un-do any changes the transaction may have made to the database.Your implementation should read the log file, find all update records associated with the aborting transaction, extract the before-image from each, and write the before-image to the database.
+Its job is to un-do any changes the transaction may have made to the database.
+Your implementation should read the log file, find all update records associated with the aborting transaction, extract the before-image from each, and write the before-image to the database.  (*Update*: Database writes should be done by calling `DiskManager.writePage`, bypassing the `BufferManager` altogether.)

 To *read* the log file, use the private field `readOnlyLog` of `LogFileRecovery`, which is a read only version of the log file.
 Use `readOnlyLog.seek()` to move around, and `readOnlyLog.readInt()`, `readOnlyLog.readLong()` etc. to examine the contents of a particular log record.
 Use `LogFile.readPageData()` to read each of the before- and after-images.
 In addition, use constants such as `LogFile.LONG_SIZE` and those defined in `LogType`.